element0/hiena/src/cosmos/cosmos_init.md

-each aframe has the module functions in its branches:
+each aframe has module functions in its branches:

     dylib/
         open